MariaMa-GitHub/hungreat/README.md

 # Meal Planner Project

 ## Problem Domain
 Our team is focusing on the culinary domain.
-We will use an API that deals with recipes and meal planning in order to create a program that allow people to manage their diet.
+We will use an API that deals with recipes and meal planning in order to create a program that allow people to look for recipes that suit their needs.

 ## Application Description
 Our project involves developing a desktop application for meal planning.
 We aim to create a Meal Planner application allows users to create, retrieve, and save recipes.
 The application will provide features such as recipe recommendations, recipe filtering, recipe analysis, and recipe sharing.